emmajane/tito/source/about.md

 ---
 layout: default
-title: About
+title: About Training in the Open

 ---

-# About Training in the Open

 Hi!
 My name is Emma Jane.
 I am an author and trainer who delivers exceptional technical training and curriculum products.
 I have written, or tech edited, a half dozen books about Drupal, developed curriculum for Ubuntu, and [delivered over 100 presentations](http://emmajane.net/events) on topics ranging from data migration and version control to SEO and content marketing.